Once in a while (and by ‘once in a while’ I really just mean once, so far) I like to write specific app reviews.

 Peak round-ups essentially round-up any of the transactions you make with a connected account.
 If you set your round-up amount to $1, for example, a $2.50 cookie would cost $3.50, with the additional money going to your Peak account.
 Alternatively you can just set round-up amounts to the nearest dollar.

-Other saving/robo-investing apps also use similar features, but Peak Money simply offers this as a feature, not the entire model, so that’s a nice change.
+Other saving/robo-investing apps like Acorns also use similar features, but Peak Money simply offers this as a feature, not the entire model, so that’s a nice change.

 Peak Rewards – Annualized Savings Bonuses!